ssafras/listy/README.md

   - Phonegap installed (both locally and on mobile phone)

 ### Needed Files
-  - The model.h5 that you can download from "here".
-This needs to be copied to the ./workers/model-XYZ folder
+  - The model.h5 that you can download from "[here](http://46.4.18.132/model.h5)".
+This needs to be copied to the ./workers/model-224 folder

 ### Running the project